Find all the fun in New Braunfels for families right here!

-One small Texas town has been on my radar for quite a while, and it wasn’t until recently that I visited with my family in tow.
-The town?
-New Braunfels, Texas.
+New Braunfels, TX, is known for its quaint German town and the Texas Family Waterpark Schlitterbahn.
+This Texas town has been on my radar for quite a while, and it wasn’t until recently that I visited with my family in tow.
+Here are fun adventures in New Braunfels for families.

-When you think of New Braunfels, there is one sure thing to come to mind – water!
-From the world-famous Schlitterbahn waterpark to two rivers known for tubing on hot, summer days, there’s no doubt water should be on any New Braunfels itinerary.
+When you think of New Braunfels, one sure thing is water!
+From the world-famous Schlitterbahn Waterpark to two rivers known for tubing on hot summer days, no doubt water should be on any New Braunfels itinerary.

-The New Braunfels waterpark is found just off the banks of the Comal River and not only features 70 acres of fun, but also offers resort accommodations for its guests.
-With 7 different types of accommodations, your family just might not want to leave.
-Tip: Book the Treehaus Suite or Riverbend Cabin.
+The well-known Schlitterbahn New Braunfels Waterpark is just off the banks of the Comal River, features 70 acres of fun, and offers resort accommodations for its guests.
+With seven different accommodations, your family might not want to leave.
+Making memories is what families do here.

-To help keep costs down for families, Schlitterbahn offers free parking (an unexpected perk), and allows guests to bring in outside food for picnics.
+To help keep costs down for families, Schlitterbahn New Braunfels offers free parking and allows guests to bring outside food for picnics.

 McKenna Children’s Museum

-For year-round fun, head to the McKenna Children’s Museum with the kids.
-It’s there you’ll find both indoor and outdoor play experiences that foster learning and encourage imagination.
+Head to the McKenna Children’s Museum for year-round fun with the kids.
+Both indoor and outdoor play experiences foster learning and encourage imagination.

-This is just as impressive as many children’s museums I’ve visited in large cities around the country.
-Yes, and right in the heart of Hill Country.
-While the preschoolers in your life will go wild over the exhibits and play buildings, even my 11-year old had fun.
+This museum is just as impressive as many children’s museums I’ve visited in large cities nationwide.
+Yes, and this one is right in the heart of Hill Country.
+While the preschoolers in your life will go wild over the exhibits and play buildings, even my 11-year-old had fun.

-Perhaps my daughter’s favorite spot in the entire museum was the one and only “Space Walk” in Texas.
-Kids can quickly put on their NASA spacesuit, play in a makeshift rocket, then head out into space where they will attempt a space walk.
-The space walk is a dark mirrored room children walk through, where one is surrounded by “stars”.
-So much fun.
+Perhaps my daughter’s favorite spot in the entire museum is the one and only “Space Walk” in Texas.
+Kids can quickly put on their NASA spacesuits, play in a makeshift rocket, and then head out into space, where they will attempt a spacewalk.
+The spacewalk is a dark mirrored room child walkthrough, where one is surrounded by “stars.”

-Note that they are not open on Sundays, but I loved their “Play All Day” admission policy, one where you could leave and come back later.
+Pro Tip: It’s not open on Sundays, but I loved their “Play All Day” admission policy, where you can leave and return later.

-Gruene is a quaint part of New Braunfels filled with all sorts of history and nostalgia.
-You’ll want to walk by Gruene Hall, the oldest hall in the state of Texas, one where John Travolta famously shot the dance scene in the movie “Michael”.
-If you’re lucky, you’ll hear country music being performed in the open-air venue.
+Gruene is a quaint part of New Braunfels filled with history and nostalgia.
+You’ll want to walk by Gruene Hall, the oldest hall in the state of Texas, where John Travolta famously shot the dance scene in the movie “Michael.”
+You’ll hear country music performed in the open-air venue if you’re lucky.
 It’s there where many musicians played before they were well-known, like the King of Country himself, George Strait.

-Shop for all things Texas at Gruene Haus (my favorite spot) or mosey on down to the Gruene Hat Company to find yourself the perfect cowboy hat.
-Looking for the perfect family souvenir?
-Have an old fashioned photograph taken at Old Time Photos.
+Shop for all things Texas at Gruene Haus (my favorite store), or mosey down to the Gruene Hat Company to find yourself the perfect cowboy hat.

 If your kids are a little young or not great swimmers, you’ll still want to experience the beauty of the Comal and Guadalupe rivers.
 The rush of the water in certain places.
 The calmness of it in yet others.
 For me, it was the color that mesmerized me.
 I was not expecting the green-blue hues.

-TIP: There’s a spot in Gruene, down below all the restaurants, where you can walk over a historic bridge and stick your feet in the river, listen to the rushing water, or take some great family photographs.
+Travel Pro Tip: There’s a spot in Gruene, down below all the restaurants, where you can walk over a historic bridge and stick your feet in the river, listen to the rushing water, and take some great family photographs.

 Natural Bridge Wildlife Ranch

-We spent about 2 hours on our drive, then enjoyed getting out for a walk around a small area where you’ll find a petting zoo, cafe, and gift shop.
+We spent about 2 hours on our drive, then enjoyed walking around a small area where you’ll find a petting zoo, cafe, and gift shop.

 Mornings are best because the animals haven’t been fed all day by guests (every car gets a free bag of feed with admission), but we went late afternoon and still had an enjoyable time.
-Be watchful of your children as I saw so many parents who let their kids hang out of the vehicles, especially with certain animals that are known to bite (signs for biting zebras were spotted).
+Be watchful of your children, as I saw so many parents who let their kids hang out of the vehicles, especially with certain animals known to bite (signs for biting zebras were spotted).

 Natural Bridge Caverns

-For a little more adventure right next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can head 180 feet underground for an unbelievable view of nature.
+For a little more adventure next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can walk 180 feet underground for an unbelievable view of nature.

-Take the popular Discover Tour and you will witness firsthand the beauty of stalagmites.
-This tour might not be for the entire family, as older friends and the littlest ones might find the stairs, the dark, and sometimes steep pathways difficult.
-For all others, be sure to wear sneakers, not flip flops.
+Take the popular Discover Tour and witness firsthand the beauty of stalagmites.
+This tour might not be for the entire family, as older friends and the littlest might find the stairs, the dark, and sometimes steep pathways difficult.
+For all others, be sure to wear sneakers, not flip-flops.

-Natural Bridge Caverns has expanded and is so much more than the underground tours these days.
-Adventurous ones in your family will love the Canopy Zip Line or Canopy Explorer (there’s even one specially made for toddlers and younger kids so they aren’t left out).
-My daughter’s favorite activity?
-Oh, that would easily be the gem and fossil mining.
+Natural Bridge Caverns has expanded and is more than the underground tours.
+Adventurous ones in your family will love the Canopy Zip Line or Canopy Explorer (there’s even one specially made for toddlers and younger kids, so they aren’t left out).

 While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.

-Though you’ll need to be mindful as the Buttermilk Cafe closes at 3pm, this place is the talk of the town when it comes to breakfast.
-The great news is that they serve breakfast all day if you happen to sleep in one day.
+Be mindful that the Buttermilk Cafe closes at 2 p.m., is open Monday through Saturday, and is closed on Sunday.
+FYI – this place is the town’s talk regarding breakfast.
+The great news is that they serve breakfast all day if you sleep in one day.

 Gruene River Grill

+The Gruene River Grill is the ideal venue for lunch or dinner in the Gruene historic district.
 Overlooking the Guadalupe River, the restaurant is almost hidden.
-On nice days, opt for outdoor seating in the hopes that you will get a table with a view of the river.
-If not, there are separately themed dining areas, like the one with stained glass windows overlooking the river, or the room filled with law books and chandeliers.
-American food is on the menu along with some Texas classics like Gruene Chicken Enchiladas or Country Fried Steak.
+On a nice day, opt for outdoor seating with a river view.
+If not, there are separately themed dining areas, like the one with stained glass windows overlooking the river or the room filled with law books and chandeliers.
+American food and some Texas classics like Gruene Chicken Enchiladas or Country Fried Steak are on the menu.

-While in Texas Hill Country, it’s imperative that German food be on the menu at some point during your trip.
-Krause’s Biergarten and Cafe is a unique venue in the downtown area offering several dining areas, some more family friendly than the others (I would request the small cafe room in the back with kids, avoiding the much louder biergarten).
+While in Texas Hill Country, German food must be on the menu during your trip.
+Krause’s Biergarten and Cafe is a unique venue in the downtown area, offering several dining areas, some more family-friendly than the others (I would request the small cafe room in the back with kids, avoiding the much louder Biergarten).

 2 Tarts Bakery

-What I adored about this bakery is that it stayed open late.
-The quirky cafe offered coffee, tea, and even sweet/savory breakfast items.
+What I adored about this bakery was that it stayed open late.
+The quirky cafe offered coffee, tea, and sweet/savory breakfast items.
 Of course, we visited after dinner, so we were in the mood for a sweet treat.
-From cupcakes (this month’s specialty was the blackberry cupcake with almond buttercream) and cookies to french macarons, there is something for everyone.
+From cupcakes and cookies to French macarons, there is something for everyone.
 Try the homemade pop tarts – delicious!

-Head to the oldest bakery in Texas while in downtown New Braunfels , one with more than a few traditional German treats.
+Head to the oldest bakery in Texas in downtown New Braunfels.
+You’ll find more than a few traditional German treats.
 I’d had my heart set on visiting Naegelin’s, but we missed closing time by 30 minutes.
-One peek through the window and I regretted it immediately.
-From kolaches to strudels and cookies to coffee cake, be sure to stop by and partake during the daytime.
-Be warned that they are closed on Sundays.
+One peek through the window, and I regretted it immediately.
+Stop by and partake in kolaches, strudels, and cookies to coffee cake during the daytime.

 Rhea’s Ice Cream

 Stop by Rhea’s Ice Cream while walking through Gruene.
-Unique flavors like Big Red, Circus Animal Cookie, Avocado Coconut, and Strawberry Nutella, keep visitors coming back for more.
-Vegan options available.
+Unique flavors like Big Red, Circus Animal Cookie, Avocado Coconut, and Strawberry Nutella keep visitors coming back for more.
+Vegan options are available.

-For family fun in the area, there are countless other activities to enjoy.
-You’ll find live music, a trampoline park, and even a drive-in movie theater.
-There is so much to do and see that it’s time so start planning your next adventure, one that begins and ends in New Braunfels.
+There are countless other activities to enjoy for family fun in the area.
+You’ll find live music, a trampoline park, and a drive-in movie theater.
+There is so much to do and see that it’s time to start planning your next adventure, beginning and ending in New Braunfels.